Health Indicator Report of Prostate Cancer Deaths

-How Are We Doing?In 2019, the Utah age-adjusted prostate cancer mortality rate was 23.2 deaths per 100,000 males.
-Tooele County Local Health District had the highest prostate cancer mortality rate at 26.1 per 100,000 and Southwest Local Health District had the lowest at 9.5 per 100,000, though caution should be used in interpreting the San Juan LHD rate as it has a high coefficient of variation (see additional data views for additional differences between Utah Small Areas) from 2015-2019.
-There was not a significant difference across ethnic groups from 2017-2019.
-From 2015-2019, men who racially identified as Asian had a significantly lower rate of prostate cancer mortality (3.5 deaths per 100,000 males, though caution should be used in interpreting these rates as these estimates have a high coefficient of variation), while men who racially identify as Pacific Islander had a significantly higher rate of prostate cancer mortality (37.1 per 100,000 males) compared to other races.
+How Are We Doing?In 2020, the Utah age-adjusted prostate cancer mortality rate was 21.2 deaths per 100,000 males.
+Tooele County Local Health District (LHD) had the highest prostate cancer mortality rate at 30.6 per 100,000 and the San Juan LHD had the lowest at 9.5 per 100,000, though caution should be used in interpreting the San Juan LHD rate as it has a high coefficient of variation (see additional data views for additional differences between Utah Small Areas) from 2016-2020.
+From 2016-2020, men who racially identify as Asian had a significantly lower rate of prostate cancer mortality (6.6 deaths per 100,000 males, though caution should be used in interpreting these rates as these estimates have a high coefficient of variation), while men who racially identify as Pacific Islander had a significantly higher rate of prostate cancer mortality (37.1 per 100,000 males) compared to other races.

 Evidence-based PracticesScreening recommendations have changed over time.
 Until recently, many doctors and professional organizations encouraged yearly PSA screening for men beginning at age 50.
 However, as more has been learned about both the benefits and harms of prostate cancer screening, a number of organizations have begun to caution against routine population screening.
 Although some organizations continue to recommend PSA screening, there is widespread agreement that any man who is considering getting tested should first be informed in detail about the potential harms and benefits.
-Since 2012 the U.S. Preventive Services Task Force (USPSTF) recommends that those aged 55-69 with a prostate discuss the potential benefits and potential harms of prostate-specific antigen (PSA)-based screening for prostate cancer before deciding on whether or not to be screened.
+Since 2018, the U.S. Preventive Services Task Force (USPSTF) recommends that those aged 55-69 with a prostate discuss the potential benefits and potential harms of prostate-specific antigen (PSA)-based screening for prostate cancer before deciding on whether or not to be screened.
 Healthy diet, exercise, and lifestyle play an important role in cancer prevention.

 Available ServicesCurrently, Medicare provides coverage for an annual PSA test for all Medicare-eligible men age 50 and older.
 Many private insurers cover regular PSA screening tests as well.
 Check with your insurance provider and doctor's office to discuss when prostate cancer screening may be right for you.